-Item Description WPS/Wi-Fi On/Off Press this button, and immediately press the WPS button on your device.
-The WPS LED of the router should change from flashing to solid on, indicating successful WPS connection.
-Button Press and hold the Wi-Fi button for about 2 seconds to turn on or off the wireless function of your router.
-Reset Button Press and hold this button for about 5 seconds to reset the router to its factory default settings.
+Item Description WiFi Button Press and hold the WiFi button for about 2 seconds to turn on or off the wireless function of your router.
+USB 3.0 Port For connecting to a USB 3.0 device or a USB 3.0 printer.
+It is also compatible with USB 2.0 devices.
+USB 2.0 Port For connecting to a USB 2.0 device or a USB 2.0 printer.
+Reset/WPS Button Press and hold this button for less than 5 seconds to enable the WPS function.
+Reset/WPS Button Press and hold this button for more than 5 seconds to reset the router to its factory default settings.
 Internet Port For connecting to a DSL/Cable modem, or an Ethernet jack.
 Ethernet Ports (1/2/3/4) For connecting your PC or other wired devices to the router.
+Power On/Off Button Press this button to power on or off the router.
+Power Port For connecting the router to a power socket via the provided power adapter.
 Antennas Used for wireless operation and data transmit.
 Upright them for the best Wi-Fi performance.